davideger/blog/microbenchmarks/heartbreak.md

   [Google Colab notebook](reviews/Public_Google_Colab_Synthetic_Reviews_Dataframe_Benchmark.ipynb)
   [as Standalone Python](reviews/run_synthetic_benchmark.py)

-**Takeaway**: Be very careful mixing "native Python" code with Polars queries over small dataframes.
+**Takeaway**: Be very careful mixing "native Python" code with multithreaded libraries like Polars, *especially* if the library call isn't running long enough to take much advantage of being on multiple cores.
-Polars is amazingly performant for otherwise expensive queries over large dataframes, but without careful coding you may end up thrashing your cache hit rate for your Python Interpreter thread.
+Polars is amazingly performant for expensive queries over large dataframes, but without careful coding you may end up thrashing your cache hit rate for your Python Interpreter thread.

 ## An alternative for the impatient: Ray ❤

-Both `jax` and `polars` provide libraries that can massively speed up numeric Python code.
-However, both libraries do require you to subtley rewrite your code, avoid performance foot guns and then only give you the really big performance wins when you go all in.
-At that point we're almost back to where we started, in needing to rewrite all of our code.
-But at least we're still in an interactive notebook environment?
+Both `jax` and `polars` provide libraries that can massively speed up numeric Python code when you're working on really big data and you go all in with them.
+However, both libraries require some code rewrite and have some surprising foot-guns especially for data sets that aren't huge.

-Is there a better way to get faster results when doing data science?
+Is there a better way to get speed up your data science?

 There is, and that way is [Ray](https://github.com/ray-project/ray).
-While Ray will not `jit` or `xla` your code into a massively more performant version of itself, what it does is provide an exceptionally easy way to run the Python code you have today — however efficient or inefficient it is — in parallel, across all of the cores of your laptop or cpus in your datacenter.
+While Ray will not `jit` or `xla` your code into a massively more performant version, what it does is provide an exceptionally easy way to run the Python code you have today — however efficient or inefficient it is — in parallel: across all of the cores of your laptop or cpus in your datacenter.

-If you have a pure Python function `f(x)` all you have to do is wrap it with a `@ray.remote` annotation to prepare it to execute on a remote core or machine, and call `.get()` to fetch the computed
+If you have a pure Python function `f(x)` all you have to do is wrap it with a `@ray.remote` annotation to prepare it to execute on a remote core or machine and call `.get()` to fetch the computed
 value:

 ```py